About the course

 English lexicography is a particularly strong area of expertise: Oxford University Press, which produces a range of dictionaries including the Oxford English Dictionary, offers a small number of internships each year to students with a special interest in dictionaries and dictionary making.

-The course convenors for the MSt are Professor Deborah Cameron (Worcester College) and Professor Lynda Mugglestone (Pembroke College).
-Other Faculty members who contribute to the teaching of the MSt are Professor Charlotte Brewer, Professor Simon Horobin and Professor Suzanne Romaine.
+The course convenor for the MSt is Deborah Cameron (Worcester College).
+Other Faculty members who contribute to the teaching of the MSt are Charlotte Brewer, Lynda Mugglestone and Simon Horobin.
 All are actively involved in English Language research, specializing in various aspects of the history, structure and uses of the language (you can find details of their research and teaching interests on their individual web pages: just click on the relevant name).

 In addition to the courses provided specifically for the MSt in English Language, graduate students are able to attend lectures and research seminars offered by the Linguistics Faculty.
 They have access to the extensive holdings of the Bodleian Library, the English Faculty Library and the linguistics collection of the Taylorian Library.